 Board papers are distributed in advance of the board meetings to allow the directors to read and to seek clarification.
-Company Secretaries Ms. Lee Chun Fun and Ms Low Mei Wan assist the Chairman in the preparation of notices and board papers.
-They are also responsible for advising the Board on procedures and on the Company's practices, while at the same time serving as a conduit in facilitating communication with the SGX-ST. The directors may take independent professional advice and receive relevant training, particularly on relevant new laws, regulations and changing commercial risks, from time to time so as to enable them to discharge their duties.
+Company secretaries Ms. Lee Chun Fun and Ms. Low Mei Wan assist the Chairman in the preparation of notices and board papers.
+They are also responsible for advising the Board on procedures and on the Company's practices, while at the same time serving as a conduit in facilitating communication with the SGX-ST. The Directors may take independent professional advice and receive relevant training, particularly on relevant new laws, regulations and changing commercial risks, from time to time so as to enable them to discharge their duties and responsibilities.

-Principle 2: There should be a strong and independent element on the Board, which is able to exercise objective judgement on corporate affairs independently, in particular, from management.
+Principle 2: There should be a strong and independent element on the Board, which is able to exercise objective judgement on corporate affairs independently, in particular, from management and 10% shareholders.
 No individual or small group of individuals should be allowed to dominate the Board's decision-making.

-COMPOSITION AND GUIDANCE
+COMPOSITION AND BALANCE

-The Board consists of three Non-Executive Directors, two Independent Directors and two Executive Directors.
+The Board consists of three non-executive directors, two independent directors and two executive directors.
 The Board's size and composition are considered appropriate for the Company's needs, with a good mix and diversity of skills and experiences, to ensure that the Board will be able to make satisfactory and independent decisions regarding the affairs of the Company.
 Balance is further achieved as more than one-third of the Board is independent and non-executive, thereby eliminating the risk of a particular group dominating the decision-making process.
-None of the Independent Directors has any relationship with the Company, its related companies or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director's independent business judgement with a view to the best interests of the Company.
+None of the independent directors has any relationship with the Company, its related companies or its 10% shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgement with a view to the best interests of the Company.
 No individual or group of individuals dominates the Board's decision-making.